Inginex/golangTraining/00_Hands-on-exercises/README.md

 Range over the records, then range over the data in each record.

 ###### Hands-on exercise #8
-Create a map with a key of TYPE string which is a person’s “last_first” name, and a value of TYPE []string which stores their favorite things.
+Create a map with a key of TYPE string which is a personï¿½s ï¿½last_firstï¿½ name, and a value of TYPE []string which stores their favorite things.
 Store three records in your map.
 Print out all of the values, along with their index position in the slice.
 ```
 `bond_james`, `Shaken, not stirred`, `Martinis`, `Women` `moneypenny_miss`, `James Bond`, `Literature`, `Computer Science` `no_dr`, `Being evil`, `Ice cream`, `Sunsets`
 ```

 ###### Hands-on exercise #9
 Using the code from the previous example, add a record to your map.
-Now print the map out using the “range” loop.
+Now print the map out using the ï¿½rangeï¿½ loop.

 ###### Hands-on exercise #10
 Using the code from the previous example, delete a record from your map.
-Now print the map out using the “range” loop.
+Now print the map out using the ï¿½rangeï¿½ loop.

 **code solution:** [Here](https://github.com/Inginex/golangTraining/tree/master/00_Hands-on-exercises/%234_Level4).

 ## Exercises - Level 5
 ###### Hands-on exercise #1
-Create your own type “person” which will have an underlying type of “struct” so that it can store the following data:
+Create your own type ï¿½personï¿½ which will have an underlying type of ï¿½structï¿½ so that it can store the following data:
 - first name
 - last name
 - favorite ice cream flavors